-A super-easy to use API framework, enabling API creation from zero to production within minutes (no kidding: literally within minutes).
+A super-easy microservice and API framework, which enables API development from zero to production within minutes (no kidding: literally within minutes).

 It provides data serialisation, transformation, validation, security, ORM, RPC and service mash functions out of the box ([check out the roadmap for more details](docs/roadmap.md)).